Chart Color Schemes

 Population growth drivers in Seville Grove are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Seville Grove's population is around 12,725 as of Nov 2025.
-This reflects an increase of 1,316 people (11.5%) since the 2021 Census, which reported a population of 11,409 people.
-The change is inferred from the estimated resident population of 12,722 from the ABS as of June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,784 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Seville Grove's 11.5% growth since the 2021 census exceeded the national average (8.9%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 54.0% of overall population gains during recent periods.
+Seville Grove's population, as of November 2025, is approximately 12,725.
+This figure represents an increase of 1,316 people since the 2021 Census, which reported a population of 11,409.
+The change was inferred from the estimated resident population of 12,722 as of June 2024 and an additional 14 validated new addresses since the Census date.
+This results in a population density ratio of 2,784 persons per square kilometer, placing Seville Grove in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 11.5% since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
+Natural growth contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to expand by 1,583 persons to 2041 based on the latest population numbers, with an increase of 12.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Looking ahead, demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with an expected expansion to approximately 14,308 persons by 2041, reflecting a total increase of 12.4% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population